emergencyrussell/PySOI/README.md

 ALT FREQ is used for radio communications.
 If your threat model is low stakes, like your wife discovering her surprise birthday party, you may want to develop a section dedicated to different messaging apps on your phone.

 ALT SOI is used when Carl fails to authenticate three times.
-The call is then put out to the whole operation to use an alternate SOI.
+The call is then put out to the whole operation to use an alternate SOI using the ALT SOI in the imperative.

 ### Challenge / Password